Faisal-Abdo/File-Sorter/README.md

 1. Clone the repository:
    *git clone https://github.com/your-username/file-sorter.git*

-2.Navigate to the project directory:
+2. Navigate to the project directory:
   *cd file-sorter*

 ## Usage

-3.Run the application:
+3. Run the application:
   *python file_sorter.py*

   - Select a directory to sort by clicking "Browse" and navigating to the target directory.